-Windows can be moved, resized and overlapped by dragging the title bar, window edges, or the resize tab at the lower right corner of a window.
-The CTRL+TAB key combination will also place the activated window in front of all other windows.
+Windows can be moved, resized and overlapped by dragging the title bar, the edges or the resize tab at the lower right corner of each window.
+The CTRL+TAB key combination will also bring the activated window to the top, in front of all other windows.